What is an FSA County Committee?

 To be eligible to vote, farmers must be currently farming in the county and participating in a USDA program or have a loan with FSA.
 Only certain districts of the county are up for election each year, and if you are eligible to vote, you should receive a ballot in the mail in November.

-More questions?
 Whether you are a candidate or a voter, we want to hear from you!
-Please contact Kavita at firstname.lastname@example.org for more details.
+Please contact Tahz Walker at email@example.com.